Jaymus3/Image-Sorter/README.md

 ### Login Screen
 - Supports registration of new users, verified by a secret code (currently stored in code, will be storing in SQL soon)
-- Will support recovering lost passwords (implementation still unclear)
+- Supports recovering passwords to a limited extent
 - Stores user data in SQL for quick easy access
 - Currently does not use SSL since the program is running on an internal network.
 Will update if necessary.

-### Car Pricing Tool (planned)
+### Car Pricing Tool (In Progress)
- - Pulls live scrap pricing index from SQL data
+ - Pulls live scrap pricing index from SQL data (SQL data is from Canadian government release)
  - Calculates price based on scrap price and weight of vehicle
  - Allows employees to have an offline pricing utility, rather than using the slow, web-based one
- - Simple UI making it easy for reusability.
+ - Simple UI making it easy for reusability
+ - Search engine used to quickly look up a car based on keywords like year and model
+ - Admin tool for adjusting price to weight ratio
+ - Admin tool also allows you to adjust prices for specific vehicles to allow for flexible pricing
+ - (potential feature) Request a price check from an admin on a vehicle that has questionable pricing

 ### Image Viewer (planned)
  - Reads images from local computer
  - Displays them in an easy to use fashion
  - Most likely going to be a web-based implementation due to the poor performance of using Java to scale images
+ - Could also be coded in Swift since Swift has very nice image scaling

 ## Installation